mycahp/cube_demo/README.md

 ## About

-This a demo of CubeJS being utilized in an Angular applicaiton to demonstrate the ability for an Angular application to query for data and manipulate it to be used with visualization libray (in this case, ng2-charts).
+This a demo of CubeJS being utilized in an Angular application to demonstrate the ability for an Angular application to query for data and manipulate it to be used with visualization library (in this case, ng2-charts).
 This demo provides:

 * A rudimentary query and visualization switching system to demonstrate dynamically loading data from CubeJS
 * The CubeJS backend and playground environment that can be used to explore different queries